Noctiluca scintillans: Morphological development from zygote to trophont

+Environmental influences on sexual reproduction

+Recent studies suggest that gametogenesis in Noctiluca scintillans may be related to environmental stress, water quality, temperature, food abundance, environmental changes, and other factors.
+In most cases, Noctiluca scintillans does not reproduce sexually, and only occurs when the population size reaches a certain concentration, which is greatly related to the food concentration in the environment.

+When the concentration of food sources in the environment changes dramatically (the concentration drops below 400 cells/ml), Noctiluca scintillans will transform from trophonts to gametocyte mother cells, increasing the proportion of gametocyte mother cells in the population (from less than 1% to nearly 10%).
+When the food supply in the environment decreases sharply, Noctiluca scintillans may reproduce sexually and produce a large number of gametes as another way of survival after the algal bloom occurs.

 Distribution and habitat

 Favorable environment

 The environment plays an important role in the proliferation of Noctiluca scintillans.
 The population varies according to sunlight, current, the presence of nutrients (especially nitrate, ammonium and urea), water salinity, temperature and trophic stress.
 The amount encountered also varies according to the geography and the ocean concerned, although it is present throughout the world.

 Noctiluca scintillans is found in temperate, subtropical and tropical waters.
 It is found abundantly close to the coast; it is a neritic species.
 It is also found abundantly near the mouths of rivers after heavy rainfall.
 They are mostly found during the warm seasons, although they can be found all year round.

 Extreme conditions for the species are 2 to 31 °C and 17 to 45 psu (practical salinity unit).
 However, each form has its own preferences and the temperature and salinity ranges are generally more restricted.

 The red form is found over a wide temperature range: between 10 and 25 °C and in salty environments.
 It is very abundant in eutrophic environments where diatoms dominate as this is its favourite food source.
 The green form is more restricted, with a temperature range of 25-30 °C.

+Noctiluca scintillans has consistent spatial and seasonal distribution in the mesoenvironment, with its ability to persist in plankton communities, produce blooms in high concentrations of clematis, accumulate at the surface when the sea is calm, and change its population size according to the water column.